Normal TDS of Drinking Water In PPM

 Another adverse effect is if all minerals are removed from the water, then water can become more acidic and corrosive.
 As rain washes over some areas of the country, it dissolves minerals naturally that end up in drinking water.
 Too much may not be healthy, and too little might be bad for the taste and corrosiveness of pipes and tanks that have long contact with the water.

-The opposite side of that thinking is that TDS might not register anything, and there still could be a toxic contaminant dissolved in the water that can be dangerous in the solution.
+The opposite side of that thinking is that water TDS might not register anything, and there still could be a toxic contaminant dissolved in the water that can be dangerous in the solution.
 That is the reason that a TDS test is not a reliable way of testing Drinking Water to determine how safe it is to use.

 JimGalloway Author/Editor